 Prediction of adverse events is useful only if followed by effective preventive action.
 We will use data from this second phase of Dr. Gong’s pragmatic trial to analyze provider fidelity and patient adherence with the proposed interventions.
 In particular, we will investigate which provider and patient characteristics predict compliance with which components of the intervention checklist.
 My project will be to investigate patient and provider characteristics as drivers of poor provider compliance in PROOFCheck, Dr. Gong’s pragmatic trial.
 This will inform the ongoing PROOFCheck trial implementation, in which I will actively participate.
 Hence my concurrent results will immediately refocus our retraining efforts during PROOFCheck.
 Finally we will explore the individualization of preventive interventions using EMR-context.

-Population: The population will be considerably smaller: Only data from those hospitalized adults identified by the frequentist algorithm developed during APPROVE as high risk for developing severe acute respiratory failure with prolonged mechanical ventilation and intubated patients will be included , during the second phase (PROOFCheck).
+Population: Only data from those hospitalized adults identified by the frequentist algorithm developed during APPROVE as high risk for developing severe acute respiratory failure with prolonged mechanical ventilation and intubated patients will be included , during PROOFCheck.
 We will include all data from all participating centers.
 Three institutions will contribute a total of 6 hospitals.
 Montefiore will include the 620-bed Moses Division, the 396-bed Weiler Hospital, and the 369- bed Wakefield Division.
-Together, they have 815 patients per year with acute respiratory failure.
+Together, they comprise 815 patients per year with acute respiratory failure.
 Mayo Clinic will contribute 2 hospitals from the Rochester campus: St MaryâA˘ Z´ s hospital and Rochester Methodist Hospital, which together had 440 patients last year who required more than 2 days of mechanical ventilation.
-BIDMC will contribute its 646-bed hospital (including 440 medical/surgical and 77 ICU beds) which saw 2,204 mechanically
+BIDMC will contribute its 646-bed hospital (including 440 medical/surgical and 77 ICU beds) with 2,204 mechanically

 ventilated patients last year.
-Patients chronically ventilated at home or who have Do not resuscitate orders, will be excluded.
+Patients chronically ventilated at home or who have DNR orders, will be excluded.
 PROOFCheck will limit recruitment to wards found to have higher prevalence of severe adverse respiratory events during the first phase of Dr. Gong’s trial (APPROVE).

 Exposures and predictors: Provider and/or patient characteristics could be drivers of poor fidelity and ad- herence.
 We will consider time-invariant and time-variant provider and patient demographic and clinical data.
 We hypothesize two example of provider and patient demographics as predictors fidelity: (1) junior residents may be less comfortable with stricter blood transfusion triggers compared to seasoned physician assistant,; (2) providers fidelity with evidence based treatment recommendations may be contingent on patient gender, in particular in heart failure [62], likely an important predictor of acute respiratory failure in APPROVE.
 Time-variant patient characteristics (e.g. lab values) could determine provider fidelity; for example borderline blood hemoglobin con- centration will likely influence compliance with blood transfusion recommendations issued during PROOFCheck.